-Steel prices have continued to increase (as at December 2020) following a downward period during the peak of the lockdown.
+Steel prices have continued to increase (as of December 2020) following a downward period during the peak of the lockdown.
 This is a global trend which is not looking to slow down or reverse any time soon.
 We discuss in more detail why this is occurring in this article.

 Of all finished steel products across the globe, Hot Rolled Coil is predominant and is the foundation for many steel-based industrial goods.
 As China is the world’s largest producer, exporter and consumer of steel, it exerts a strong influence over global pricing.

 China produces more than half of the world’s steel and typically exports more each year than some countries produce.
 This makes Chinese steel prices the key indicator for regional markets and further.
 However, towards the middle of 2020, China imported their highest levels of finished steel since 2009, largely due to substantial fiscal spending and monetary easing.
-Also, during this same period, China have been exporting far less – dropping to the lowest levels since 2013, preferencing local sales instead – with China’s domestic market maintaining strong demand from its infrastructure and property sectors, this resulting in little room for steel exports from China to rebound.
+Also, during this same period, China has been exporting far less – dropping to the lowest levels since 2013, preferencing local sales instead – with China’s domestic market maintaining strong demand from its infrastructure and property sectors, this resulting in little room for steel exports from China to rebound.

 As can be seen from the chart, the price of Steel HRC FOB China has increased substantially since the middle of the year, with this trend likely to continue during Q1 and Q2 of 2021.

 This is not exclusive to HRC as cold-rolled coil, plate, wire rod and rebar prices also continue to rise.

 European prices have risen in line with Chinese prices with coil prices continuing to rise substantially in November; the MEPS Europe Average Hot Rolled Coil transaction value has climbed by more than 25% since June 2020.